Below is a list of questions we’ve been asked about Sol: Sun Clock and their answers.

 In iOS7, Apple introduced a feature called “Favorite Locations” that you may wish to turn off for privacy reasons, and to preserve battery life.

-“GPS Mode” is actually our shorthand for Apple’s built-in Location Services, which includes WiFi router positioning, cell tower triangulation, and satellite-based GPS.
+These terms mean that the app is optionally set to use Apple’s built-in Location Services, which includes WiFi router positioning, cell tower triangulation, and satellite-based GPS.
 More information about the technology is available on Apple’s site.

 Not at the present moment, but anything can happen.
 We wrote this app specifically for the iPhone (and later adapted to the iPad), because we are Apple users and developers.
 The app has had some success in the App Store where users are generally happy to pay for quality apps, but our concern is that there might not be enough paying users in the Android world out there to justify the cost of development for a “niche” app like this.
 Stay tuned, however — this might change as the iOS version of the app continues to gain popularity and users!